(Note: Click the picture to download a free PDF newsletter on this topic.)

 Article 53 provides that either of the former spouses may marry again after complying with the requirements of Article 52; otherwise, the subsequent marriage will be void.

-What is the status of the children in such cases?
+What is the status of the children in these cases?

 Article 54 provides that children conceived or born before the judgment of annulment or absolute nullity of the marriage under Article 36 has become final and executory are legitimate.
 Children conceived or born of the subsequent marriage under Article 53 are also legitimate.